JayMcGee/Aquarius/README.md

 -------------------------------------------------------------------------------------------------------------------------

-Aquarius runs on a Beaglebon Black the pH,DO, and Conductivity sensors from Atlas Scientifir are on a I2C bus, water temperature is on a oneWire bus.
+Aquarius is a Beaglebone Black with pH, dissolved oxygen, and conductivity sensors built by Atlas Scientific and a water temperature sensor by Dallas Semiconductor.

-There is a driver for each sensor to calibrate or read a value, those drivers are executed by an interface hosted on the apache server (/var/www) wich host the real-time interface written in Html connected to the server with Node.Js
+Each sensor has its own driver to calibrate or read a value.
+Those drivers are executed by an interface hosted on the apache server (/var/www) with a real-time interface written in Html connected to the server with Node.Js.